Also published in Legally India

 Please note that it does not specify “gender” per se.
 So any state or court trying to throw open such places for any gender does not have sanction in the constitution, too.

 To understand whether either “Class” or “Section” in the above clause include “gender” we need to refer to the constitution for the definition of these terms.

 If we look into the constitution all references to “Class” of people have always been towards backward (educationally, socially or financially).
 It never referred to gender in any of the other references provided for in our Constitution.
 So it is highly unlikely that in section 25 (2) it referred to “gender”.

-Also in Section 15(3) of constitution we can find that both “Class and Section” and “Gender” are mentioned separately.
+Also in Section 15(3) of the constitution, we can find that both “Class and Section” and “Gender” are mentioned separately.
 So constitution makers did not use these terms interchangeably.

 When our legislature or constitution makers did not use these terms interchangeably, there is no way any court could interpret our constitution differently and rule that Hindu temples barring women from certain sanctum is violating our constitution.
-Rather court dictats directing Hindu temples to amend Hindu rituals is against constitution that upholds the right to every citizen to follow any religion.
+Rather court dictates directing Hindu temples to amend Hindu rituals is against the constitution that upholds the right of every citizen to follow any religion.
 But the constitution never gave the state or the courts approval to change religious beliefs or customs.

 State or courts have never been the authority to decide our religious customs.
-That is why in 2015, Supreme Court had to rule that it could not interfere into animal sacrifice tradition in religious places and these needed to be discussed with those religious leaders.
-A division bench of Justice H L Dattu and Justice Amitava Roy ruled in 2015 that “Court could not interfere in centuries old tradition and the issue needed to be discussed with community people.”
+That is why in 2015, Supreme Court had to rule that it could not interfere with animal sacrifice tradition in religious places and these needed to be discussed with those religious leaders.
+A division bench of Justice H L Dattu and Justice Amitava Roy ruled in 2015 that “Court could not interfere in centuries-old tradition and the issue needed to be discussed with community people.”